inferadb/control/docs/GettingStarted.md

 ## Troubleshooting

-### FoundationDB connection failed
+### Storage backend issues

+**Note**: This guide uses the in-memory backend.
+FoundationDB backend is not yet implemented.

-**Error**: `Failed to connect to FoundationDB`
+**Error**: `Failed to initialize storage backend`

 **Solutions**:

-1. Check FDB is running: `sudo systemctl status foundationdb` (Linux) or `launchctl list | grep foundationdb` (macOS)
-2. Verify cluster file path in config matches your installation
-3. Test FDB connection: `fdbcli -C /usr/local/etc/foundationdb/fdb.cluster`
+1. Verify `config.local.yaml` has `backend: "memory"` in the storage section
+2. Check that you have sufficient memory available (at least 1GB free)
+3. Review error logs for specific issues

 ### Port already in use

 **Error**: `Address already in use (os error 48)`

 **Solutions**:

 1. Change port in config: `http_port: 8080`
 2. Find and stop conflicting process: `lsof -i :3000`
 3. Use environment variable: `export INFERA_HTTP_PORT=8080`